Q-asabea/Apple-stock-dashboard/README.md

 - Responsive visuals with tooltips and slicers

 ## Insights
-Apple’s stock gained momentum through mid-2017, with trading volumes peaking in June–September and prices reaching their highest in September.
+In 2017, Apple’s stock showed a strong upward trajectory climbing from around $119 to $169.23 by year-end.
-Despite a slight dip in Q4, the year closed strong at $169.23, reflecting investor confidence
+Trading volume remained steady with peaks in June, August, and September reaching their highest in september suggesting sustained investor interest during product cycles and earnings periods.The year closed strong at $169.23 reflecting investor confidence.

 ## Tools Used
 - Power BI Desktop